ianhomer/try-jest/README.md

 ## Make changes

-### TDD and Gentle Trunk Based TCR
+### TDD and with a dash of Trunk Based TCR

     npm test:watch

 - Write simplest (failing) test that reads like a specification
 - Write simplest code to get green
 - Commit
-  - if test fails then your code is reverted
+  - if test fails then **your code is reverted**
-  - if code added that was not covered by test then your code is reverted
+  - if your code was not covered by tests then **your code is reverted**
-  - if test passes and commit is OK, then code automatically pushed
+  - if test passes and commit is OK, then code automatically pushed to origin
   - if you haven't been correcting lint errors in your editor then push will be rejected
 - Refactor code